-You know that Facebook business page engagement leaves much to be desired today.
+You know that Facebook business page engagement leaves much to be desired today, and that brings us to what you need to know for Facebook business page optimization.

 You know that about 60 million pages are active on this social media platform.